xeniumhs/toh/README.md

 <h1>TOH</h1>

-This project implements the classic Tower of Hanoi game using C++ with a graphical user interface (GUI).
+This group project implements the classic Tower of Hanoi game using C++ with a graphical user interface (GUI).
 The game allows players to interactively solve the puzzle by dragging and dropping disks between pegs.
+This uses recursive function.
 Key features include:</p>

 Interactive disk movement via mouse input<br>
 Graphical representation of pegs and disks using the graphics.h library<br>